Skip to Main Content

 Space & Freedom’s complex yet light soundscape anchors the LYC in nature.
 Birds chirp, tweet and sing; water burbles and gushes; the wind is an understated presence at the edge of perception; its soughing accompanies us on rambles through the trees.
 Slow panning shots frame the quiet majesty of the LYC’s physical location, underlining the central importance of its natural setting in the experience for exhibiting artists, visitors, and indeed Li himself.

 David Nash called the LYC “an oasis of how life and art could be”, and likened it to “a growing plant” in being “vulnerable yet determined”.45 Space & Freedom allows us a glimpse into this plant-like oasis, whose capacity to spark creative thought persisted for Li, even after the LYC’s closure; when its garden became the stage for his experimentation with photography and, as shown in one segment of the archival clip above, animation.
-Li mined the performative possibilities offered by temporary arrangements of everyday objects (blocks of wood, a ball, an umbrella, and hedge shears) and his own body to produce a lyrical body of work tinged with a melancholic beauty (Fig. 33).
+Li mined the performative possibilities offered by temporary arrangements of everyday objects (blocks of wood, a ball, an umbrella, and hedge shears) and his own body to produce a lyrical body of work tinged with a melancholic beauty (fig. 33).

-Li Yuan-chia, Tomatoes balanced on wooden blocks in the gardens and grounds around the LYC Museum, photograph.
+Expand Figure 33 Li Yuan-chia, Tomatoes balanced on wooden blocks in the gardens and grounds around the LYC Museum, photograph Digital image courtesy of LYC Foundation, Li Yuan-chia Archive, The University of Manchester Library

 Petts’ film may be structured as a collage but it slowly reveals the LYC and its setting with a painter’s sensibility.
 It can be seen as a companion piece to Throw Them Up & let Them Sing, her poetic film on Kurt Schwitters’ exile in Norway and then the Cumbrian countryside.
 Petts seems to share the historian Macaulay’s liking for working on the dead.
 “With the dead there is no rivalry,” he wrote.
 “In the dead there is no change.
 Plato is never sullen.
 Cervantes is never petulant.
 Demosthenes never comes unreasonably.
 Dante never stays too long.”46 Petts’ film clearly shows us that the dead do speak to us; but for that we have to be willing to listen.